• Skip to primary navigation

 A frying pan with the result of chicken in creamy garlic mushroom sauce.

-To thicken the sauce, make a slurry with cornflour and water (or milk) and stir it slowly into the sauce, stirring over a low heat until the sauce has thickened sufficiently.
+To thicken the sauce (if it needs it), make a slurry with cornflour and water (or milk) and stir it slowly into the sauce, stirring over low heat until the sauce has thickened sufficiently.

 Serve with your favourite pasta, a leafy green salad and a slice of garlic bread.